 Dig Greater Manchester (DGM) is a five-year community engagement project designed to widen participation in heritage in the Greater Manchester Area.
 The project is funded by the Association of Greater Manchester Authorities, and run by the Centre for Applied Archaeology at the University of Salford.
 The project aims to provide local communities access to their [...]

 Poulton is a multi-period rural site located three miles south of Chester.
 It has yielded evidence of almost 9,500 years of human activity.
-This season (running from March-August), the project will be concentrating on the Medieval chapel graveyard so participants will be excavating and recording human remains.
-Past excavations in the area have uncovered 650 [...]
+This season (running from 14 April-16 May, and 23 June-29 August), the project will be concentrating on the Medieval chapel graveyard so participants will be excavating and recording human remains.
+Past excavations [...]

 This year Bury Archaeological Group will be excavating at the site of Gristlehurst Hall near Heywood, Manchester.
 The project aims to identity the exact location of the original hall, and its possible relationship to surviving buildings.
 Investigations are at present concentrated in an area that seems to have been occupied by hall outbuildings from the [...]